By: OFRANEH (Organizacion Fraternal Negra Hondureña)

 For the original version in Spanish please visit OFRANEH’s blog.

-The massacre perpetrated in the Patuca River in the early morning last Friday, May 11th, when a canoe from Barra Patuca was approaching the Miskita community, Ahuas, is an indicator of the violence to which the Miskita people of Honduras are subjected.
+The massacre perpetrated in the Patuca River in the early morning on Friday, May 11th, 2012, when a canoe from Barra Patuca was approaching the Miskita community, Ahuas, is an indicator of the violence to which the Miskita people of Honduras are subjected.
 The attackers shot their machine guns from helicopters presumed to be from the Drug Enforcement Administration (DEA), resulting in four deaths and four injured Miskito people.

 Among the victims are Emerson Martínez, Chalo Brock Wood, Candelaria Tratt Nelson and Juana Banegas; the two women who passed away were pregnant.
 Furthermore, as a result of the attack, Melanio Eulopio, Hilda Lezama de Eulopio, Wilmer López and Lucio Adán are hospitalized in La Ceiba.